dolthub/docs/content/interfaces/cli.md

 `--date`:
 Specify the date used in the initial commit.
 If not specified the current system time is used.

+`-b`, `--initial-branch`:
+The branch name used to initialize this database.
+If not provided will be taken from `init.defaultbranch` in the global config.
+If unset, the default initialized branch will be named 'main'.

 ## `dolt table cp`